ARA

 Opencast mining

 Fossil fuels can be extracted in opencast pits after removing overburden and handling groundwater.
-The area is continuously being filled up and re-cultivated after extraction.
+Overburden is continuously placed back in mined areas which are then recultivated.

 Overburden

-Soil layers (gravel, sand, silt and clay) which have to be removed in order to clear up the ressources in an opencast mine.
+The layers of gravel, sand, silt, clay and soil which have to be removed in order to mine the coal resource in an opencast mine.

 Panamax

-Vessel of about 60-80,000 DWT.
-(Technically the maximum size vessel that can transit via the Panama Canal – restriction of 32.2 m beam.)
+A vessel of about 60 000 to 80 000 DWT and of the maximum size that can transit the Panama Canal – restriction of 32.2 m beam and 51.25 m for the new canal.

 Primary energy